godotengine/godot-docs/tutorials/2d/physics_introduction.rst

 By itself it does nothing, but when created as a child of the above mentioned nodes, it adds collision shapes to them.
-Any amount of CollisionShape2D children can be created, meaning the parent object will simply have mroe collision shapes.
+Any amount of CollisionShape2D children can be created, meaning the parent object will simply have more collision shapes.
 When added/deleted/moved/edited, it updates the list of shapes in the parent node.

 At run time, though, this node does not exist (can't be accessed with